Revolutionary War Cruise - 2026

 Experience the story of America’s fight for independence on a 32-day journey that combines the ease of small ship cruising with the depth of guided land exploration.
 Timed to coincide with peak fall foliage, this itinerary takes you through golden forests and historic towns from Albany to Yorktown—places where the course of history was forever changed.

-Begin with a pre-cruise stay in Albany, then travel down the Hudson River and up the Atlantic coast to Boston, visiting pivotal sites like Saratoga National Historical Park, where American troops secured a turning point victory in 1777.
+Begin with a hotel stay in Albany, then travel down the Hudson River and up the Atlantic coast to Boston, visiting pivotal sites like Saratoga National Historical Park, where American troops secured a turning point victory in 1777.
 Explore West Point, America’s oldest military academy, and stand in the room where the Declaration of Independence was signed in Philadelphia.
-Walk the grounds of Valley Forge and end in Yorktown, where the war came to a dramatic close.
+Visit Yorktown, where the war came to a dramatic close, and end with a walk along the grounds of Valley Forge.

 Throughout the journey, enjoy immersive tours, museum visits, and lectures by historians who bring each landmark to life.
 With vibrant autumn landscapes as your backdrop, this all-inclusive itinerary offers a powerful and unforgettable way to connect with the past.